mmbman/Katagiri/zazen-instruction.md

 [Listen to Part 3](https://www.youtube.com/watch?v=0ImK8BBFg3Y)

-I want to say a few points in zazen which are very important.
+I want to [talk about] a few points in zazen which are very important.

 I told you there are three crucial points you have to pay attention to in zazen: harmonizing the body, harmonizing the breath, harmonizing the mind.
 That is very important.

-So in this case, first of all you have to make arrangement of circumstances: the zendo, sitting place.
+In this case, first of all you have to make arrangement of circumstances: the zendo, sitting place.
 So, not a messy room, not a stinky room; not too bright, not too dark; not too cold, not too hot; not much [draft].
-So you should adjust the external circumstances for your sitting.
+You should adjust the external circumstances for your sitting.

-And also, next, that is posture.
+And also, next is posture.
 Posture you have already learned.
-Proper physical posture means to keep balance; to keep your body balanced.
-If you have this straight posture like this, that is exactly you keep your body balanced, externally, physically.
-And simultaneously that’s connected with the nervous system – the brain stem.
+Proper physical posture means to keep your body balanced.
+If you have this straight posture like this, that is exactly that you keep your body balanced, externally, physically.
+And simultaneously that’s connected with the nervous system, the brain stem.
 Central nerves and spinal cord are exactly connected.
-So if you have a proper posture physically, that means exactly the function of the brain stem works and keeps in balance, exactly.
+So if you have a proper posture physically, that means exactly the function of the brain stem works and keeps in balance.
 That’s exactly [what it] means.
 So that’s why sitting in proper posture is important.

 So if you’re sitting like *this*, *[demonstrating a posture]*, you cannot sit for long, and also you cannot really concentrate on the sitting.
-If you sit like *this*, which means too comfortable posture for you *[he laughs]*: at that time thinking, thoughts coming up.
+If you sit like *this*, which means too comfortable posture for you *[he laughs]*: at that time [you are] thinking, thoughts are coming up.
 So it’s very difficult to become sort of tranquil.

-So, that is physical posture.
+That is physical posture.

 And next, harmonizing the breath, harmonizing the mind.
 This is also very important.

-External physical condition, or internal physical condition – the human body is characterized by sort of *homeostasis*.
+External physical condition or internal physical condition – the human body is characterized by sort of *homeostasis*.
 So harmonizing your breath, harmonizing your mind, that is exactly keeping the function of your brain stem completely in balance, creating a strong feeling of being present right-now-right-here.
 Because the central nerves [are] working pretty well, and also the frontal lobe, the cerebral cortex, really rests perfectly.
-When the cerebral cortex rests... if you can make it rest, well, it works very naturally, smoothly, without giving any pressure to the central nerve.
-So central nerves and your brainstem and cerebral cortex and all things work pretty well.
-So very naturally, the function of the hormones [works] pretty well, breathing [goes] pretty well.
+When the cerebral cortex rests... if you can make it rest, well, it works very naturally, smoothly, without giving any pressure to the central nerves.
+So central nerves and your brainstem and cerebral cortex and all things work pretty well; so very naturally, the function of the hormones [works] pretty well, breathing [goes] pretty well.
 And then very naturally, the mind blooms: so-called *tranquil*.
 So very naturally, you really feel strongly or stably *being present*, right-now-right-here.

-On the other hand, when the external or internal physical condition operates pretty well, at that time you can create vitalities, you can feel really strong vitalities.
+On the other hand, when the external or internal physical condition operates pretty well, at that time you can create *vitalities*, you can feel really strong vitalities.

 So two things you can realize through this practice.
-You can feel exactly being present, completely beyond you like or you don’t like, just being present.
+You can feel exactly being present: completely beyond *you like* or *you don’t like*, just being present.
 You can notice this through this sitting.
 On the other hand, you can realize vitality.
 You want to *live*, you want to be present; that is vitality.

 Two things come up.
 So sometimes you don’t know what to do.
 Strong vitality comes up, energy comes up. *[He laughs.]* But at that time, don’t worry, don’t worry.
 Just let it go.
 Just... be with it.
-But if you poke your head into something *extra*, something particular – vitality, energies – depressing energy or strong energies, et cetera – that is a problem for you.
+If you poke your head into something *extra*, something particular – vitality, energies – [either] depressing energies or strong energies, et cetera – that is a problem for you.
 So don’t worry.
 Whatever kind of energy comes up, all you have to do is just sit continually, keeping balance.

 So very naturally your whole body and mind is characterized by homeostasis, constantly keeping balance.
 That is influencing your life.
-And also you can... fit your life into human society through this experience.
-So, you bring your body and mind into human society, but your mind and body are very calm and keeping balance.
-And also, [...] you help somebody with this situation of your body and mind, even though you don’t say [anything].
+And also you can fit your life into human society through this experience.
+So you bring your body and mind into human society, but your mind and body are very calm and keeping balance.
+And also, [...] you help somebody with this situation of your body and mind, even if you don’t say [anything].

-So when you join human society, still you can really experience this feeling of being present stably and securely; on the other hand, a feeling of desire to be present.
+So when you join human society, still you can really experience this feeling of being present stably and securely; on the other hand, [there is] a feeling of desire to be present.
 Both.
 But both are completely working in equality.
 So that is keeping balance; exactly keeping balance.

 You cannot always keep calm... because you have to act!
 Even if you sit down, it is acting.
 Even if you don’t say anything, it is acting.
 In order to act, you need vitality, energy.
 Don’t you think so?
 So, both.
-But both don’t interrupt each other; exactly keeping balance.
+But both don’t interrupt each other; [they are] exactly keeping balance.
 This is characteristic of your bodies, externally or internally.
 That is called *homeostasis*.
 Completely.

 Let’s keep this function, characteristic of your body and mind like this.